MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-powershell.md

 The **Set-AIPAuthentication** cmdlet requires an app registration for the *AppId* and *AppSecret* parameters.

-> [!NOTE]
-> For users who've recently migrated from the classic client, and had created an app registration for the previous *WebAppID* and *NativeAppId* parameters, you'll need to create a new app registration for the unified labeling client.
+For users who've recently migrated from the classic client, and had created an app registration for the previous *WebAppID* and *NativeAppId* parameters, you'll need to create a new app registration for the unified labeling client.

 **To create a new app registration for the unified labeling client Set-AIPAuthentication cmdlet**: